Click to start searching

 Incorporated groups are incorporated under law (which can be either state or federal) and report to the regulator responsible for their type of structure, for example the Australian Securities and Investments Commission (ASIC).

-Incorporated groups follow a particular structure, with group rules (or constitution), members, and a governing body (often called a board or committee).
+Incorporated groups follow a particular structure, with group rules (or a constitution), members, and a governing body (often called a board or committee).

 How to decide whether your group should incorporate

-• what does it mean to ‘incorporate’?
+• what it means to ‘incorporate’

-• what are the advantages of incorporating?
+• the advantages of incorporating

-• what are the obligations of incorporated groups?
+• the obligations of incorporated groups

 • checklists to help your group decide whether to incorporate